 Part of the look of the 20s suit is achieved by wearing a vest.
-Vests aren’t as popular now, but in the 20s, they were essential to the overall look.
+Vests aren’t as popular now, but they were essential to the overall twenties style.
 Vests streamlined the center of the body and highlighted the high lapel that was so in fashion.

 Men would have a double breasted vest that came up high and fit snug.
 They would wear this with a single breasted jacket.
 This was a particularly common look among young men influenced by the styles of the modern art movement.

 The twenties was a time of great variety for pant styles.
 Both straight and wide-legged pants were common, and for pants of a traditional length it was common to see “turn-ups.”
 This was seen in a wide bottom cuff, literally “turned up” from the bottom of the pant hem.
 The waist band came far higher than the wearer’s natural waist.

 Another type of trouser commonly associated with the 20s were knickerbockers.
 These were baggy trousers worn in casual settings such as for golf or other sports.
 The knees were gathered, and they were typically worn with some kind of bright sock.

 An offshoot of knickerbockers was a style called “plus-fours.”
 These were the same loose-fitting, gathered at the knee style, but they reached about 4 inches further down below the knee.
 Popular with golfers, they allowed for more freedom of movement when playing the sport.
 “Plus twos” were also available.